-Wisconsin Traction, Light, Heat and Power (WTLH&P) car #106, G.C.
-Kuhlman Car Co., Cleveland, O., 1909.
-This car was part of an order for 21 identical cars, six for service in Appleton and fifteen for service in Milwaukee.
-(Photographer credit: J.G.
-Brill Co.).
+The Milwaukee Electric Railway and Light Co.
+(TMER&L) car #1101, at the St. Louis Car Co., St. Louis, Missouri, 1907.
+This car was the first of 31 nearly identical cars, six for service in Appleton and twenty-five for service in Milwaukee.
+(Photographer credit: General Electric Co.).

-The Milwaukee Electric Railway & Light Co.
-(TMER&L) rebuilt car #1138, Milwaukee, Wisconsin, 1924.
+TMER&L rebuilt car #1138, Milwaukee, Wisconsin, 1924.
 The history of the rebuilt cars of TMER&L is complex, but illustrative.
 TMER&L reorganized its traction properties including its separate operation at Appleton in 1923.
-All the WTLH&P and TMER&L cars were rebuilt in 1924 to this general pattern.
+All but one of the Appleton and TMER&L cars were rebuilt in 1924 to this general pattern; twenty-six were rebuilt as coaches and four as parlor observation cars.
 Leather upholstered bucket seats replaced rattan walkovers and decorative light fixtures replaced bare bulbs, but the clerestory roof section remained.
 50 51 52